OpenWebconcept/owc-zgw-api/docs/getting-started/entities.md

 # Entities

-Data returned by an endpoint is wrapped in an `Entity` class.
-If there are multiple entities, a `Collection` of entities is returned.
+Data from an endpoint is wrapped in its own entity class (e.g. `Zaak`, `Zaaktype`, `Informatieobjecttype`, etc.).

-## Accessing properties

 All entities are derived from the `OWC\ZGW\Entities\Entity` class.
-This class stores all properties in an internal array.
-These properties are accessible:
+This way accessing data from a `Zaak` entity works the same as with any other entity.

+## Available data

+View the [technical documentation](../technical/entities.md) (WIP) to see which properties are available.
+Alternatively, use the [Gemma standard](https://vng-realisatie.github.io/gemma-zaken/standaard/zaken/#releases) documentation.
+All property names are equal to the standard.

+## Accessing data

+All data is exposed through class properties and can be accessed as such.

 ```php
 $zaak = $zakenEndpoint->get('aabbbccddeeff');